Finite-temperature topological invariant for interacting systems

 \paragraph{Summary. --}

 We have introduced a many-body topological invariant for finite-temperature states of interacting many-body systems with fractional filling and ground-state degeneracy.
-The invariant is based on a generalization of the EGP introduced in \cite{Bardyn-PRX-2018} for Gaussian states of fermions.
-In the limit $T\to 0$ it coincides with the NTW invariant \cite{Niu-PRB-1985}.
-We showed that there exists a critical temperature $T_c$, defined by a vanishing polarization amplitude, which is larger than the many-body gap.
-Below $T_c$ the EGP-based topological winding number is identical to the well-known NTW invariant.
-There are some indications that the critical temperature is infinite in the generic case.
+The invariant is based on a generalization of the EGP introduced in \cite{Bardyn-PRX-2018}.
+In the limit $T\to 0$ it coincides with the well-known NTW invariant \cite{Niu-PRB-1985}.
+We showed that there exists a critical temperature $T_c$, defined by a vanishing polarization amplitude, which generically is larger than the many-body gap.
+Below $T_c$ the EGP-based topological winding number is identical to the ground-state invariant.
 The generalized EGP also allows to detect topological properties from finite-temperature measurements.
-It can be measured either directly (see \cite{Bardyn-PRX-2018}) or obtained from the full counting statistics, measurable e.g. with an ultra-cold gas microscope.
+It can be measured either directly (see \cite{Bardyn-PRX-2018}) or obtained from the full counting statistics, measurable e.g. in ultra-cold atom experiments with a gas microscope.
+A non-trivial topological winding of the EGP can furthermore induce a quantized transport in a weakly coupled auxiliary system, prepared at a low temperature \cite{Wawer}.
 We illustrated our results for the Ext-SLBHM model at quarter filling, which has a two-fold degenerate ground state and an associated fractional topological charge of $1/2$.
 The arguments given here can be extended to interacting two-dimensional systems of the Chern class with translational invariance, and thus to systems like fractional Chern insulators with intrinsic topological order.
 These systems can be mapped to independent one-dimensional systems by transforming to momentum space in one of the spatial directions.